Rishikesh, India

 Benefits

-• It lowers blood pressure.
+• It improves blood circulation.

-• It reduces anxiety.
+• It reduces muscle tension.

 How to Practice?

-• Lie down on your back on a flat surface.
+• Lie down on the floor.

 • Close your eyes.

-• Virasana
+Virasana

 "Vira" means "Brave Person" and "Asana" means "Posture".
 "Virasana" thus is also known as "Hero Pose".
 Like the name, the asana kills the enemies inside our body and mind with courage and dedication.